-The Latin Placement Exam is available online to any student at Washington University and to entering first-year students who have a university ID number.
-The exam, which should take about one hour to complete, consists of 40 multiple-choice questions on basic grammar and 30 multiple-choice questions on the syntax of short sentences.
+Any student who wishes to study Latin at Washington University after previous coursework at the high school or college level should take the department's Latin Placement Exam.
+This entirely online exam, which should take about one hour to complete, consists of multiple-choice questions on basic grammar and on the syntax of short sentences.
 It is not designed to test vocabulary, although command of basic vocabulary will be important to success with the questions.
 Exam-takers must not use a grammar or dictionary during the exam, although many find it helpful to review beforehand and all are encouraged to do so.

 Students seeking to obtain back credit after taking the AP Latin Exam need to complete a 300-level Latin class at Washington University with a grade of B or better.
 Back credits in Latin are not applicable toward the Classics major or minor requirements.

 Students who arrive at Washington University having already studied some Greek may take a placement exam to determine appropriate placement; to access the exam, please contact the department Chair, Tim Moore, or the Director of Undergraduate Studies, Luis Salas.

 Placement Testing Accommodations

 Students who need testing accommodations on placement exams due to a disability must submit their request to Disability Resources by completing a New Student Application, along with any necessary documentation.
 When accommodations are supported, Disability Resources will generate a verification letter students may provide the placement test coordinator.